Music venue sorry for 'neo-Nazi' gig

 The venue said it only became aware of the allegations after the gig.

-Infernal War declined to speak to BBC Wales, but said on Facebook they were "not an alt-right band" and the gig was "not some far right Nuremberg Rally event to spread hate".

-Infernal War have previously described their music as "the soundtrack to genocide", have a song called "Black Legions of the SS" and their lead singer performs under the name "Herr Warcrimer".
+The band have previously described their music as "the soundtrack to genocide", have a song called "Black Legions of the SS" and their lead singer performs under the name "Herr Warcrimer".

 A spokesman for The Globe said: "Unfortunately it's come to our attention that Infernal War, a touring support act on the Marduk show at The Globe earlier this week, are alleged to have links to, or share neo-Nazi and fascist beliefs.